PostHog/posthog.com/contents/handbook/people/feedback.md

 We run full team 360 degree feedback session as part of every off-site (we usually do them every 6 months).
 The session gives everyone the opportunity to give and receive feedback to everyone else.

-With us growing the team, we will be splitting the session into smaller groups in the future, to ensure everyone gets the most ouf of this session.
+With us growing the team, we will be splitting the session into smaller groups in the future, to ensure everyone gets the most out of this session.

 ### Ground rules
 - Everybody participates!
 You should have a think and prepare in advance - don't try and wing it on the day.